dcramer/sentry-old/README.rst

 * SQLAlchemy Backend

+* Test coverage

   * Full test coverage should exist for Models and Backends

 * Decide on final version of client authentication API